 Watch out for "healthy" baked goods like store-bought fruit and bran muffins.
 While some muffins may have some nutritional benefits, they're usually made with fat and added sugar, and they're loaded with calories.
 Limit your juice intake as well.
 Juice has more nutrients than soda, but it's still high in calories and sugar, which makes it less-than-ideal for weight loss.

 Make your toning workouts efficient by combining moves that work your lower body with ones that work your waistline.
 Try using a dumbbell or the cable machine at your gym to perform a squat with a wood chop, or perform lunges with a twist to tone your sides.
-Because these moves work so many muscles, you'll also burn more calories through your workout -- and burn more fat -- than through traditional crunches and sit-ups.
-While sit-ups and crunches work your abs, they don't burn many calories, so you'll still have a layer of fat over your newly toned abdominal muscles; they won't be visible.
+Because these moves work so many muscles, you'll also burn more calories through your workout — and burn more fat — than through traditional crunches and sit-ups.
+While sit-ups and crunches work your abs, they don't burn many calories, so you'll still have a layer of fat over your newly toned abdominal muscles; the ab exercises alone won't make those muscles automatically visible.